 Sometimes there may be a special reason that you need to end your membership with a plan.
 This is called a "Just Cause" membership termination.
+Just cause requests apply to periods outside of open enrollment and the first three months of enrollment.
 Before you can ask for a just cause membership termination, you may first call Buckeye and give us a chance to resolve the issue.
 If we cannot resolve the issue, you can ask for a just cause termination at any time if you have one of the following reasons: